Weekly News We Care About Wrap Up – 10.27.06

 But let’s not look at your failures too much.
 Let us remember you as you were: a console that was home to some truly great games.
 You deserve it.
 And don’t worry about all those haters on the Internet, calling you a failure.
 In time, they’ll begin to understand.

 You were released on Nov.
 18th 2001 to a somewhat muted launch.
-In a surprise attack, Microsoft’s Xbox and their Halo stole much of your spotlight. → I’ll read you, my pretty, and your little dog, too!
+In a surprise attack, Microsoft’s Xbox and their Halo stole much of your spotlight.
+I remember watching the video review of Halo on GameSpot, where the reviewer couldn’t sleep at night because he was playing Halo too much.
+But that didn’t faze you.
+You rolled out with Luigi’s Mansion. → All your posts are belong to us.

 Weekly News We Care About Wrap Up – 10.20.06